Assessment, Consultation, Planning, Real-life Coaching, Training and More

 - The ABCs of Agencies: A Brief Overview of State and Public Supports

-For students with social, emotional, organizational and/or learning differences, hands-on instruction in real world environments is a critical means of developing skills for post-secondary living, learning and working.
-NESCA is pleased to offer individualized community-based coaching services delivered by seasoned professionals and designed to support the needs of transition-aged youth.
+For students with social, emotional, organizational and/or learning differences, hands-on instruction in real world environments is a critical means of developing skills for postsecondary living, learning and working.
+NESCA is pleased to offer individualized home-, community-, and office-based coaching services delivered by a team of seasoned Occupational Therapists (OTs) and Transition Specialists to support the needs of transition-age youth.

-Community-based skills coaching is a time-limited, intensive service focused on developing essential adaptive and practical independent living skills in real-life environments.
+Real-life skills coaching of adaptive and functional skills may be a time-limited or ongoing intensive service focused on developing practical independent living skills in real-life environments.
 This is critical for individuals needing to generalize skills taught in the classroom and/or who learn best experientially.